OGFX/ogfx-overview/README.md

 ### Point your browser to the system on port 8080

 - Now you're ready to play with the system.

-## Back up your <code>/etc/nixos/configuration.nix</code>

-- Even if you have to reflash a new SD card with the original OGFX image: Afterwards just copy your <code>configuration.nix</code> back over and your system should be ready to go.

 ## Back up your <code>~/.local/share/ogfx</code> folder